 \section{Conclusion}

-\paragraph{} In this paper, we constructed a noncommutative version of a locally trivial tangent bundle based on a partition of unity.
-The starting idea is to request that the (noncommutative analog of) local tangent space is a $\kappa$-Minkowski space-time, which thus mimics the commutative situation.
+\paragraph{} In this paper, we constructed a noncommutative version of a locally trivial tangent bundle together with a noncommutative partition of unity.
+The starting idea is to request that the (noncommutative analogue of) local tangent space is a $\kappa$-Minkowski spacetime, which thus mimics the commutative situation.
 Here, the notion of a ``local'' algebra is built as a quotient of the total algebra by an ideal, in order to mimic the commutative case.
-One then goes from the local algebras to the global one by the use of the noncommutative partition of unity which we have introduced in this paper.
-The later also allows to express global derivations and forms as sums of their local ``components''.
+Furthermore, if one consider that the local algebra correspond to a star-product quantisation of a local open set of the full spacetime manifold, then one can obtain a natural star-product from the star-product quantisation of the Minkowski space (here taken to be $\kappa$-Minkowski).
+This is done through the generalisation of local coordinate charts to the noncommutative case.
+From this construction, one can straightforwardly build a (co)module algebra structure on the local algebra, which is at the very basis of how $\kappa$-Minkowski ends up being the noncommutative local tangent space.

-In order to match with physical quantities, we restricted the space of local derivations to the linear span of the four generators of $\kappa$-Minkowski and defined the global derivations as the gluing of the local ones.
+The noncommutative partition of unity, defined in this paper, was developed to complete this scheme.
+Explicitly, it allows to express global derivations and forms as sums of their local ``components''.
+As examples, we restricted the space of local derivations to the linear span of the four generators of $\kappa$-Minkowski and defined the global derivations as the gluing of the local ones.